EMVrace/EMVerify/README.md

   * `High`.
 * `oracle`: references the oracle to be used to assist the proofs.
 * `decomment`: if set to `yes`, the auto-generated models will have no comments (this is done with the [decomment](./tools/decomment) script).
+* `fix`: if defined (with any value), the input to the SDAD signature in the Visa contactless protocol becomes ⟨NC, CID, AC, PDOL, ATC, CTQ, UN, IAD, AIP⟩.
+This is the proposed fix that defends against modification of the Application Cryptogram in fDDA transactions.

 For example:
 ```shell